...

 5. Decision Making:

-Last but not least, having a decision-making skill can polish your analytical thinking ability.
+Last but not least, having a decision-making skills can polish your analytical thinking ability.
 You usually have to make difficult and confusing decisions while solving problems.

 Final Summary